deciob/writings/README.md

 The [page](http://wcmc.io/map) in question is a **backbone.js** application that is part of a larger **rails** website, but can easily be analyzed in isolation.
 The starting point for this code was the following [block](http://bl.ocks.org/mbostock/899711).

-It has two views, one for the map and one for listing the ip locations data details that relate to the circles on the map.
+It has two views, one for the map and one for listing the ip location details that relate to the circles on the map.

 The data rendered on **Google Maps** is clustered on 3 levels, depending on the zoom: country, city and individual locations.
-The user can click on the circles (the data) and these are re-drawn as active whilst a list of information appears on the bottom view.
+The user can click on the circles (the data) and these are re-drawn as active, whilst a list of information appears on the bottom view.

 Frankly, a quite simple application, with not much interaction.
-Nevertheless, even the most innocent and naive **JavaScript** Web application, we all know, can easily grow into an inextricable mess. **Backbone** here helps, but the **update-data-update-view** pattern doesn't always fit well with a **Google Maps** data representation.
+Nevertheless, even the most innocent and naive **JavaScript** Web application, we all know, can easily grow into an inextricable mess. **Backbone** here helps, but the **update-data--update-view** pattern doesn't always fit well with a **Google Maps** data representation.
 It is here that **d3** enters the stage and helps, with its **enter-update-exit data** pattern, to keep things surprisingly simple.

 ### How the data is structured and handled.